 Money Smart Week

 In 2001, the Federal Reserve Bank of Chicago convened the first meeting of the Money Smart Advisory Council.
-This council was a diverse group of more than 40 Chicago-area organizations that were working together to promote financial literacy.
+This council was a diverse group that included more than 40 Chicago-area organizations.
+Their commonality?
+To promote financial literacy.

-When: April 3, 2019
+When: April 2021

 Where: Washington, D.C.

 Jump$tart’s Financial Literacy Day on Capitol Hill, or Hill Day, occurs each year during Financial Literacy Month.

-Introduced in 2003, Hill Day began as a small gathering hosted by members of congress.
+Introduced in 2003, Hill Day began as a gathering hosted by members of congress.
 Now it has become a public event that attracts hundreds of participants.
-Each year, the venue on Capitol Hill alternates between an office located in the House of Representatives and Senate.
+Each year, the venue on Capitol Hill alternates between an office located in the House of Representatives and the Senate.

-And be sure to advocate for increased financial literacy programming all year long!
+April is National Financial Literacy Month.
+Check for free events in-person or online.
+And don’t forget to advocate for increased financial literacy programming all year long.